jero98772/DsoonMath/README.md

 # DsoonMath
-DsoonMath is a math quiz generator with various difficulties options and operators includes the solution
+DsoonMath is a math quiz generator with various difficulties options and operators includes the solution please add token and chat add id